Tupperware parties. The OG of community marketing.

 Community marketing prioritizes relationships and conversations, and creates a sense of belonging among members of your target audience.
 Through community marketing, businesses build brand loyalty and increase customer engagement.

-A community can take many forms.
-The most common of these forms are online forums, social media groups, and Discord servers.
-All of them act as a space for members and customers to connect with one another, while at the same time connect with your brand.
+All of them act as a space for members and customers to connect with one another, while at the same time connecting with your brand.

 A community creates a sense of belonging and builds relationships among its members.
 By creating a community where they can engage with each other and with your brand, you establish a deeper connection, leading to increased customer loyalty and advocacy.